-- (a) has failed to comply with these Rules; or - (b) refuses to support the purposes of the Association; or

-(c) has engaged in conduct prejudicial to the Association.
+- (a) has failed to comply with the Rules contained within the current Constitution; or - (b) refuses to support the purposes of the Association; or - (c) has engaged in conduct prejudicial to the Association.

 20 Disciplinary subcommittee

 - (1) If the Committee is satisfied that there are sufficient grounds for taking disciplinary action against a member, the Committee must appoint a disciplinary subcommittee to hear the matter and determine what action, if any, to take against the member. - (2) The members of the disciplinary subcommittee- - (a) may be Committee members, members of the Association or anyone else; but - (b) must not be biased against, or in favour of, the member concerned.